jufab/graphql-grpc-helidon/README.md

 - service : Service to query, modify or save data

-With the use cases, proto file [available here](grpc-helidon/src/main/proto/person.proto) have this definition
+With the use cases, proto file [available here](grpc-helidon/src/main/proto/person.proto) has this definition

 ```protobuf
 syntax = "proto3";